Slowthai pops champagne and crowdsurfs during Mura Masa collaboration at the NME Awards 2020

 Slowthai and Mura Masa kicked off the NME Awards 2020 this evening (February 12) with a riotous performance on the O2 Academy Brixton stage.
+Watch beneath.

 Returning to the O2 Academy Brixton in London and hosted by Katherine Ryan and Julie Adenuga, the NME Awards celebrates the best of the last 12 months in music.
 See the full running list of winners here as the night progresses.